-Heat and humidity created in diapers
+Heat and humidity in the nappy.

 How often do you need to change diapers?

-You also need to change the diaper when it is full of pee.
+You also need to change their diaper when it is full of pee.
 Always in the morning and a few times during the day.
 If you use cloth diapers, you may need to replace them more often than with modern plastic diapers, as they tend to feel damper sooner.

-Clean the bum when changing diapers
+Clean the bum when changing diapers.

-Also some babies react to the content of wipes and end up with a red and irritated bum.
+Also some babies also react to the content of wipes and end up with a red and irritated bum.
 Try cleaning your baby with only water first and if necessary, use weak soap.

-Libero, Pampers or other diaper brands?
+Libero, Pampers or other diaper brand?

 Many parents notice that their children react differently to different diaper brands.
-Some diaper brands have lotion in the diaper, while others do not.
+Some diaper brands have lotion in the diaper while others do not.
 If your child gets a red bum from one brand, then try another one.
 Diaper preferences are individual.
 Certain diaper brands suit some children more than others.

-Fungal infections on the bum
+Fungal infections on the bum.

 If you suspect a fungal infection on your child’s bum and an angry diaper rash, try applying Cortimyk or Daktakort twice daily for some weeks.
 If you see results, apply the cream until the symptoms subside and then begin to taper down the usage over a week.

-You may have to start again after some time, and that is all right.
+You may have to start again after some time and that is all right.

 Perianal streptococcal infections